Best Weather Station Manufacturer | Coda Sensors

 **Emergency Response:**

-During severe weather events like heavy snowstorms, flash floods, or strong wind conditions, emergency responders rely on real-time information from these stations.
+During bad weather, like heavy snow, flash floods, or strong winds, emergency responders need up-to-date information.
+They rely on these stations for that information.
 Data on precipitation rates, wind speeds, and road conditions aids in coordinating rescue and recovery efforts.
-For example, if a flash flood is approaching, responders can target areas where water levels are surging on the highway and prioritize sections that are likely to be most impacted based on precipitation data.

 **Traffic Management**